Welcome to our NEW mobile and tablet friendly site!

 We welcome beginners and experienced players.
 Our aim is to develop the musical and other relevant skills of all members by encouraging individuals to reach their full potential within the band.

-The band is under musical direction of Pipe Major Roderick Paton and chanter tuition is provided by John McCarlie and James King.
+The band is under musical direction of Pipe Major Roderick Paton and chanter tuition is provided by James King.

 Drum tuition is provided by Andy Baillie and our Leading Drummer Gary Bourhill (snare drum) plus Alan Jordan (tenor and bass section).

-We received a grant initially from Awards For All Scotland plus we receive ongoing tuition assistance from East Lothian Pipes & Drums Trust.
+We received a grant initially from Awards For All Scotland plus we received ongoing tuition assistance for a number of years from East Lothian Pipes & Drums Trust, now the Scottish Schools Pipes and Drums Trust.

 The tartan chosen for the band is Ancient Baird, which we dedicated in memory of the late Mr Robert Baird who served Cockenzie and Port Seton RBLS as Parade Master for over thirty years.